datavis-online/datavis-online.github.io/course_content_2022/assessment.md

 <a name = "guidelines_reflection_exercises"></a>
 ### Assignments / Reflection exercises
- * Assignments are linked to tutorial sessions; while you are **NOT required to attend** these sessions **you MUST submit all assignments**.
+ * Assignments are linked to tutorial sessions.
+Both tutorial sessions and the first two assignments are **optional** but **highly recommended**.
 Guidelines for completing the exercises are detailed in the tutorial scripts, with summaries provided in the <a href="summaries_reflection_exercises">table</a> below.

  * Submissions must contain ~200 and no more than 500 words, and fit on a single side of A4 paper
    * keep descriptions brief and to the point